 How to S-C-O-R-E with OKRs

 Which leads to another question: Do you really have a strategy?
 The OKRs that are created throughout your organization should ultimately help propel strategy execution, and to do so there must be a strategy in place to translate into OKRs.
 You could create OKRs without the benefit of a strategy to guide their development, but chances are what you’d produce is a collection of metrics designed to drive operational improvements.
 Enhancing efficiency is important, but at the end of the day it’s strategy that really matters.
-Do yourself a favor before creating any Os or KRs, and ensure you have a real strategy in place.
-One that clearly depicts your source of differentiation, has been widely communicated, and is well understood by all.
+Do yourself a favor before creating any Objectives or Key Results…ensure you have a real strategy in place!
+This strategy should clearly communicate your source of differentiation, be widely communicated, and understood by all.

 Is your company currently on a winning or losing streak?
-The answer can have a substantial impact on your readiness for, and success with, OKRs.
+The answer can have a substantial impact on your readiness for, and success with, OKR.
 One of the guiding attributes of OKRs is that they should stretch beyond ordinary thinking, pushing you past what you think is possible.
 If you’ve recently enjoyed success you’re well positioned to take on these sorts of goals because winning affects attitudes and behaviors positively.[i]
 Employees of firms that have tasted victory are more likely to sense opportunity, search for information, exhibit optimism, and embrace flexibility.
 All of which are traits necessary for achieving audacious OKRs.

-E is for Enabling Progress: What would you say motivates people most at work?
+What do you think motivates people most at work?
 Think about it for a minute, because the answer may surprise you.
 If you said making progress, even small wins, on work employees find meaningful, congratulations!
 You know more than 95 percent of managers around the world who cited that as dead last in a list of possible answers.[ii]
-This finding has big implications for the design of our OKRs.
+This finding has big implications for the design of your OKRs.
 Whenever possible, you should strive to create key results that allow for steady progress to be made throughout the quarter.
 As teams, and individuals within teams, work each day and see the ball moving a bit farther down the field on something important to them it creates a virtuous cycle in which they’re even more motivated to maintain or even accelerate the progress they’re witnessing.

 [i] Sim B. Sitkin, C. Chet Miller, and Kelly E. See, “The Stretch Goal Paradox,” Harvard Business Review, January – February 2017.